 Applications that meet the criteria for the Terra Foundation Fellowships will be evaluated on the quality of the proposed project and the applicant’s academic standing, scholarly qualifications, and experience.
 The project’s compatibility with Smithsonian collections, facilities, staff, and programs will also be considered.
 Candidates must be proficient in reading and speaking English.
 A committee comprised of Smithsonian curators and one outside scholar will review the applications.

-Interested candidates should apply to the Smithsonian Institution Fellowship Program (SIFP), found under the Office of Fellowships and Internships in the Smithsonian Online Academic Appointment system (SOLAA), and not under SAAM's name.
+Interested candidates should apply to the Smithsonian Institution Fellowship Program (SIFP), found under the Office of Fellowships in the Smithsonian Online Academic Appointment system (SOLAA), and not under SAAM's name.
 To be considered for a Terra Foundation Fellowship, applicants must propose a primary advisor from SAAM.
+For assistance identifying an advisor, contact SAAMFellowships@si.edu or browse the Smithsonian Opportunities for Research and Study guide.
 Only one application is necessary; applicants will automatically be considered for all relevant SAAM fellowships.

-The annual stipend for Terra Foundation Fellows is $36,000 at the predoctoral level and $50,400 at the postdoctoral and senior levels, with an allowance of up to $4,000 available for short research trips.
-An additional allowance may be provided to help with temporary relocation to the Smithsonian and the cost of health insurance.
+The stipend for a one-year Terra Foundation Fellowship is $36,000 at the predoctoral level, $50,400 at the postdoctoral level, and $60,000 for distinguished senior scholars, with an allowance of up to $4,000 available for short research trips.
+An additional allowance will be provided to help with temporary relocation to the Smithsonian and the cost of health insurance.
+The standard residency is twelve months, but terms as short as three months are available with prorated stipends.
 The Smithsonian Institution’s Office of International Relations will assist with arranging J-1 exchange visas for fellowship recipients who require them.

 The Terra Foundation for American Art is dedicated to fostering exploration, understanding, and enjoyment of the visual arts of the United States for national and international audiences.
 Recognizing the importance of experiencing original works of art, the foundation provides opportunities for interaction and study, beginning with the presentation and growth of its own art collection in Chicago.
 To further cross-cultural dialogue on American art, the foundation supports and collaborates on innovative exhibitions, research, and educational programs.
 Implicit in such activities is the belief that art has the potential both to distinguish cultures and to unite them.